 Most of the time, you need to work two years in one space to qualify for a loan.
 This dedication will prove that you are a reliable individual who can be trusted to make payments on time.
 If you change jobs, ensure you’re there for at least half a year.

 If you change jobs before closing a deal on the house, your loan could suffer.
 Lenders like to see a stable job relationship.
-A shift this close to closing could cause them to rescind their offer before you can close and finalize the loan and purchase.
+A job change happening very close to closing could cause them to rescind their offer before you can close and finalize the loan and purchase.
 Therefore, it’s better to hold off on changing jobs until after you have found a place and closed on the loan.

 Yes, some lenders will verify your employment on closing day.
-However, most lenders will check on your employment within about ten days of closing to ensure you’re still at the place you said you worked.
+However, most lenders will check on your employment a bit earlier, usually within about ten days of closing to ensure you’re still at the place you said you worked.
 This action ensures you remain a trustworthy person to loan money to for a home.
-If you’ve switched or quit, you might lose the money.
+If you’ve switched or quit, your mortgage loan might end up falling through.